 Listen to the clip of "Dark as a Dungeon."
 That's his partner, Terry Whelan, introducing "Gordie".
 The original song, however is nothing like those he would be writing and performing a year and a half later, but his vocals on the Travis standard were very much in the "Lightfoot style".
 And, lest you think that I am overrating his performance of the song, Bob Dylan thought the same.
 We know that because Bob performed the same song at one of the Toronto "Rolling Thunder" concerts, where Gordon was his guest performer.
 In his intro to the song, Bob paid tribute to Gordon.

 See the Two Tones At The Village Corner album page for the track listing.

 The Two Tones also released a single with two other songs (again, not original songs).

-Also in 1962, Lightfoot recorded 11 songs in the studio; they were eventually released on records, 10 of them on the AME album Early Lightfoot (track listing), released in 1971.
+Also in 1962, Lightfoot recorded 11 songs in the studio; they were eventually released on records, 10 of them on the AME album Early Lightfoot, released in 1971.
 There were five singles, some released in the 60s (four I believe), and one released in 1971 at about the same time that the LP Early Lightfoot was released.
-The singles were released on Chateau in Canada, ABC in the US and Fontana and Decca in the UK.
+The singles were released on Chateau in Canada, ABC in the US, Fontana and Decca in the UK, and Viking in New Zealand.
 The first two songs on Songbook were singles; Remember Me (I'm The One) was paired with Daisy Doo and It's Too Late, He Wins with Negotiations (not by Lightfoot).
-Another single had Adios, Adios (under another name); the fourth had Day Before Yesterday (also not by Lightfoot, and the one that was not on the AME LP); and the last had a studio recording of This Is My Song.
+Another single had Adios, Adios (under another name); the fourth had Day Before Yesterday (also not by Lightfoot, and the one that was not on the AME LP); and the last had a studio recording of his original song, This Is My Song.